waywardmonkeys/optimizing-sw-occlusion-culling/source/depth-buffers-done-quick-part-1.rst

 $latex z = \\alpha z\_0 + \\beta z\_1 + \\gamma z\_2$

-Now, as I mentioned at the end of `"The barycentric conspiracy"`_, we can use the alternative form
+Now, as I mentioned at the end of :doc:`the-barycentric-conspiracy`, we can use the alternative form

 $latex z = z\_0 + \\beta (z\_1 - z\_0) + \\gamma (z\_2 - z\_0)$